barisuyumaz/yokakademi-webscrapping/README.md

 ---

+## 🐍 Tech Stack

+- **Python Version:** 3.x
+- **Technologies & Libraries Used:**
+  - `requests` — for fetching the university list from YÖK's official site
+  - `beautifulsoup4` — for parsing and extracting data from HTML content
+  - `selenium` — for browser automation and navigating JavaScript-rendered academic profile pages
+  - `webdriver-manager` — for automatically downloading and managing the correct ChromeDriver version
+  - `csv` — for writing structured data to a text file in a tabular format
+  - `datetime` & `time` — for managing delays, timeouts, and script flow

 ## ⚙️ How it Works

 1. The script (`yok-akademi-main.py`) first retrieves all universities listed on the YÖK Academic portal.